 As you progress, you'll develop the knowledge and skills acquired in your first year, giving both depth and breadth to your learning, with an emphasis on mathematical skills and statistical analysis.
 You'll be able to choose optional modules to widen your knowledge or bring your specialism into focus.

-In Year 1, you'll study six core modules, which introduce some of the key concepts and techniques used in business and management.
+In Year 1, you'll study seven core modules, which introduce some of the key concepts and techniques used in business and management.
 The modules give a broad overview of topics you may want to specialise in in later years, with assessments designed to develop your academic skills.
 You'll enhance your understanding of accountancy and statistical research methods.

 In addition to the above you will also need to complete our online Academic Integrity module.